carlignn/carlgaspar-nostyleplease/content/now/index.md

 ***

+Okay, so here's what's up.

-I was on a 2-year hiatus and focused on everything else other than my career.
+I was on a 2-year hiatus and my focus went everywhere.

 Growth on:
 - self improvement